 - The school nurse will notify your student's school counselor, teachers and other staff working with your student that a concussion occurred, current symptoms and a reminder of the Return to Learn Guidelines and Classroom Symptom Wheel recommendations.
 I will also communicate to staff when your student has been cleared to return to all activities.

 - I like to meet with students with concussion after they've returned to school to check in and provide assistance as needed.

 - The Paxson Health Office can be a good place for quiet rest during the day and we encourage students experiencing an increase in concussion symptoms, such as headache or stomach upset, to come to the health office to lie down.
 Occasionally, though, the health office reaches full capacity and we don't have space to allow this to happen.
 We will work to find an alternate, suitable location.

 My child needs medication at school.

 - Please note that students are NOT allowed to carry medications at school except under specific circumstances.
-This includes medications that can be purchased over-the-counter.
-More information about medications at school available here.
+This includes medication that can be purchased over-the-counter.
+More information about medication at school is available here.

 - Medication order forms can be found here (scroll down about halfway down the page; located on the right side)